newaetech/chipjabber-basicbbi/basicbbiv0/README.md

 ## Construction Instructions

-### PCB Assembly
+### PCB Details

 The PCB was built with parts on hand, so it is very bare-bones.
+You might want to see Rev1 edition for a better design.

 The following shows the schematic: